 Inside SRSO Jail

 The Department of Detention is responsible for the operation of the Santa Rosa County Detention Facility.
 We operate the facility 24/7 with a professional staff of sworn Detention Deputies, civilian support staff, contract medical and kitchen personnel.
-Our facility has a rated capacity of 698 inmates.
-We have 23 dorm housing units for inmates.
+Our facility has a max capacity of 682 inmates.
+We have 21 dorm housing units for inmates with a medical unit, and admission, classification and release (ACR).
 The facility is a podular style indirect supervision facility that opened in August 1997.
 Our facility houses all custody levels of pretrial and sentenced inmates.
 Inmates are housed based on their custody level as determined by our Objective Jail Classification System.
-The average daily population for 2012 until May 2013 was 436 inmates.
-Our peak inmate population during 2012 until May 2013 was 580 inmates.
+The average daily population for 2016 until May 2017 was 589 inmates.
+Our average peak inmate population during 2016 until May 2017 was 624 inmates.

 THE OFFENDER REGISTRATION UNIT:

 - Processed 634 Felony registrants from January 2016 to May 2017.

 - 1815 sexual offender registrants from January 2016 to May 2017.

 - 53 juvenile intakes from January 2016 to May 2017.